Evan

 Hexnode

-Hexnode positions itself as a platform-agnostic UEM solution, supporting a wide variety of operating systems and device types.
-Supported platforms include:
+Hexnode is a multi-platform UEM solution that supports a range of operating systems and device types, supported platforms include:

 • Android (5.0+) with full Android Enterprise support